sparkflows/sparkflows-docs/docs/tutorials/etl/join-1.rst

 Fire Insights has a number of features for enabling it including:

+- Reading data from multiple sources
-- Data Cleaning
+- Cleaning data
-- oins, GroupBy, Cube, SQL etc.
+- oins, GroupBy, Cube, SQL etc. to transform data
-- Reading data from multiple sources and writing results to various sinks
+- Writing results to various sinks

 Fire Insights also gives you detailed control over your Spark jobs with Repartition, Coalesce, Cache etc.

 Overview
 ---------

-Here we started with 5 datasets, read them in & understand their schema in the process, perform data cleaning and then certain aggregations and joins.
+In this example, we start with 5 datasets, read them in & understand their schema in the process, perform data cleaning and then apply appropriate aggregations and joins.

-The final results are written to HDFS as CSV files.
-They can as well we written as Parquet, Avro, JSON, XML files or to HIVE/Relational tables.
+The cleansed and tranformed datasets are written to HDFS as CSV files.
+These dataset can as well we written as Parquet, Avro, JSON, XML files or to HIVE/Relational tables as needed.

 Datasets
 --------